Penalties for 5th DUI in Wisconsin (or Higher)

 After three OWI convictions, the legal BAC limit for driving is reduced from .08 to .02, making it far easier to be arrested for subsequent drunk driving violations.

-Unlike being arrested for a 4th DUI in Wisconsin, where the penalties are split into two schedules, the 5th DUI and every subsequent conviction is charged as a felony under state law.
+Like being arrested for a 4th DUI in Wisconsin, the 5th DUI and every subsequent conviction is charged as a Class H felony under state law--regardless of when the previous offense took place.
 In addition to the standards set forth for each felony class, there are additional driving penalties and escalators which can increase your sentence.

 Below, our Milwaukee law firm which represents DUI cases explains the penalties for being arrested for a 5th DUI, as well as the penalties for repeat DUIs above 5.